Rail ale trail: Tarka Line

-The Tarka Line Rail Ale Trail was the first to be launched in 2002.
+The Tarka Line Rail Ale Trail was the first to be launched in Devon and Cornwall and started in 2002.
 The "Beer Engine" at Newton St Cyres railway station had pioneered the use of rail travel to bring drinkers to its bar.
 It opened in 1985 in the old railway hotel opposite the station and was soon offering a discount on production of a rail ticket.
 However, since 2018 The Beer Engine is sadly no longer on the trail.

 The trail originally covered 16 pubs, and increased to a peak of 19, but one has since closed.
 There are five pubs in Exeter and four in Barnstaple, with one each at Newton St Cyres railway station, Crediton railway station, Yeoford railway station, Copplestone, Morchard Road railway station, Lapford, Eggesford railway station, Portsmouth Arms railway station, and Umberleigh.
 The collecting of 5, 10 or 18 stamps entitles the participant to claim Tarka Line Rail Trail merchandise.